lenmorld/devto_posts/quick_node_express_mongodb/POST.md

 - [**Add Your Current IP address**], which should automatically get your current public IP address.
 Optionally add a description such as "My Home IP address"

-  - ☝ Remember to do this step again when you switch WiFi, e.g. when moving from coffee shop to home WiFi.
+  - ❗ Remember to do this step again when you switch WiFi, e.g. when moving from coffee shop to home WiFi.

+	* 💡 If you are in a public wi-fi, you can use a service like https://whatismyipaddress.com/ to get your IPv4 public address, since `ipconfig` or `ifconfig` might not give you only the internal network address.

   - 💣You can use `0.0.0.0/0` to **enable all IP addresses** anywhere, which simplifies this process, but makes it VERY INSECURE.